lyokha/nginx-haskell-module/README.md

 plain symbols) that correspond to the arguments of the exported function.
 Directive *haskell_run* is allowed in *server*, *location* and *location-if* clauses.
-In this example all returned strings are stored in the same variable *hs_a* which is not a good habit for nginx configuration files.
+In this example all returned strings are stored in the same variable ``$hs_a`` which is not a good habit for nginx configuration files.
 I only wanted to show that upper nginx configuration levels being merged with lower levels behave as normally expected.

 There is another haskell directive *haskell_content* which accepts a haskell function to generate HTTP response and an optional string that will be passed to